blu3berryys/thewiki/docs/faq/faq-torrent.md

 ## Where can I download subtitles separately?

-[Animetosho](https://animetosho.org/) has subtitles and attachments for most torrents on nyaa.
+[Animetosho](https://animetosho.org/) has subtitles and attachments for most torrents on Nyaa.
 They can be downloaded by clicking the `all attachments` button at the bottom of any page.
 Remember that the included fonts are important for any fansub to display correctly.
 They can be installed, placed in the font directory for your player or muxed into the mkv.

 ## How can I add/remove subtitles or audio?